-The site grid was laid out using a Geodimeter 600s total station theodolite and tied in to the corners of buildings and other permanent landscape features and to temporary reference points (survey marker stakes) that were established and left in place following completion of the fieldwork for accurate geo-referencing.
+The survey grid was laid out using a Geodimeter 600s total station theodolite and tied in to permanent landscape features and to temporary reference objects (survey marker pins) that were established and left in place following completion of the fieldwork for accurate geo-referencing.
 The locations of the temporary reference points are shown on Figure 2 and the Ordnance Survey grid co-ordinates tabulated below.
-The internal accuracy of the survey grid relative to these markers is better than 0.05m.
-The survey grids were then superimposed onto a map base provided by the client as a 'best fit' to produce the displayed block locations.
-Overall there was a good correlation between the local survey and the digital map base and it is estimated that the average 'best fit' error is better than $\pm 1.5m$.
-However, it should be noted that Ordnance Survey co-ordinates for 1:2500 map data have an error of $\pm 1.9m$ at 95% confidence.
-This potential error must be considered if co-ordinates are measured off for relocation purposes.
+The survey grids were then super-imposed onto a base map to produce the displayed block locations.
+However, it should be noted that Ordnance Survey positional accuracy for digital map data has an error of 0.5m for urban and floodplain areas, 1.0m for rural areas and 2.5m for mountain and moorland areas.
+This potential error must be considered if co-ordinates are measured off hard copies of the mapping rather than using the digital co-ordinates.